streamlit/docs/content/library/api/api-reference.md

 #### Connect to a SQLAlchemy Session

-Connect to a SQLAlchemy Sessione and return a connection object.
+Connect to a SQLAlchemy Session and return a connection object.

 ```python
 conn = st.connections.SQL('pet_db')